awsdocs/amazon-transcribe-developer-guide/doc_source/batch-medical-conversation.md

 ## API<a name="batch-med-conversation-api"></a>

 **To transcribe a medical conversation using a batch transcription job \(API\)**
-+  In the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) operation, specify the following\.
++ For the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) API, specify the following\.

   1. For `MedicalTranscriptionJobName`, specify a name unique in your AWS account\.

   1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your audio file and the language of your vocabulary filter\.

-  1. In the `MediaFileUri` parameter of the `Media` object, specify the name of the audio file that you want to transcribe\.
+  1. For the `MediaFileUri` parameter of the `Media` object, specify the name of the audio file that you want to transcribe\.

   1. For `Specialty`, specify the medical specialty of the clinician speaking in the audio file as `PRIMARYCARE`\.